 This Summary Statement, being part of this Official Statement, is subject in all respects to more detailed information appearing herein.
-The offering of the Series 2009 Bonds to potential investors is made only by means of this entire Official Statement, including the cover page and the Appendices attached hereto.
-Reference must be made to this entire Official Statement to evaluate the Series 2009 Bonds.
+The offering of the Offered Bonds to potential investors is made only by means of this entire Official Statement, including the cover page and the Appendices attached hereto.
+Reference must be made to this entire Official Statement to evaluate the Offered Bonds.
 No person is authorized to detach this Summary Statement from this Official Statement or to otherwise use it without this entire Official Statement.
 All capitalized terms used in this Official Statement and not otherwise defined herein shall have the meanings specified in APPENDIX B hereto.

-Issuer......
-The Massachusetts Educational Financing Authority, a body politic and corporate constituting a public instrumentality of The Commonwealth of Massachusetts (the "Commonwealth") established pursuant to the Act (as defined below) to assist in the financing and refinancing of the costs of post-secondary education ("we" or the "Authority").
+Issuer The Massachusetts Educational Financing Authority, a body politic and corporate constituting a public instrumentality of Th Commonwealth of Massachusetts (the "Commonwealth" established pursuant to the Act (as defined below) to assist in the financing and refinancing of the costs of post-secondar education ("we" or the "Authority").
 See "INTRODUCTORY STATEMENT" and "THE AUTHORITY."

+Offered Bonds.....

-Series 2009 Bonds..... \$289,005,000 aggregate principal amount of Education Loan Revenue Bonds, Issue I, Series 2009 (the "Series 2009 Bonds"), consisting of one series of fixed rate bonds, dated, maturing, bearing interest and priced as set forth on the inside cover page hereof.
-We expect to issue the Series 2009 Bonds under a resolution dated as of June 30, 2009 (the "Issue I General Resolution") and a Series Resolution dated as of June 30, 2009 (the "Series Resolution" and, together with the Issue I General Resolution, the "Resolution").
-The Issue I Loans, as described below, to be financed with proceeds of Bonds issued under the Issue I General Resolution ("Issue I Bonds"), including the Series 2009 Bonds, along with revenues and other assets that we expressly pledge under the Resolution are the only security for payment of the Series 2009 Bonds and we are not obligated to provide payment for the Series 2009 Bonds from any other source.
+\$405,000,000 aggregate principal amount of Education Loan Revenue Bonds, Issue I, Series 2010A and Series 2010B (the "Offered Bonds"), consisting of two series of fixed rate bonds, dated, maturing, bearing interest and priced as set forth on the inside cover page hereof.
+We expect to issue the Offered Bonds under a resolution dated as of June 30, 2009 (the "Issue I General Resolution") and a Second Series I Resolution dated as of February 1, 2010 (the "Series Resolution" and, together with the Issue I General Resolution, the "Resolution").
+The Issue I Loans, as described below, to be financed or refinanced with proceeds of Bonds issued under the Issue I General Resolution ("Issue I Bonds"), including the Offered Bonds, along with revenues and other assets that we expressly pledge under the Resolution are the only security for payment of the Offered Bonds and we are not obligated to provide payment for the Offered Bonds from any other source.

-The Issue I Bonds will be the initial series of bonds under the Issue I General Resolution.
-The Issue I General Resolution permits the issuance of additional Issue I Bonds including Issue I Bonds that may be secured on a basis of parity with the Series 2009 Bonds.
+The Issue I Bonds will be the second and third series of Issue I Bonds under the Issue I General Resolution.
+We previously issued \$289,005,000 of Education Loan Revenue Bonds, Issue I, Series 2009 (the "Series 2009 Bonds") on June 30, 2009.
+The Issue I General Resolution permits the issuance of additional Issue I Bonds including Issue I Bonds that may be secured on a basis of parity with the Offered Bonds.
 We have previously issued numerous series of bonds that were, or that are, separately secured under resolutions other than the Issue I General Resolution.
 In addition, we may issue additional separately secured series of bonds secured under existing or new resolutions.
-The Series 2009 Bonds are not payable from any of the education loans or other assets that are pledged under other resolutions to secure such separately secured series of bonds and the Issue I Loans and other assets that are pledged to secure the payment of the Issue I Bonds are not available to pay any such separately secured series.
-See "----Additional Bonds."
+The Offered Bonds are not payable from any of the education loans or other assets that are pledged under other resolutions to secure such separately secured series of bonds and the Issue I Loans and other assets that are pledged to secure the payment of the Issue I Bonds are not available to pay any such separately secured series.
+See "SECURITY FOR THE ISSUE I BONDS AND SOURCES OF PAYMENT-Additional Bonds."